Biarca/patrol-k8s-marketplace/README.md

 8. Execute section [4.2] to remove the Owner role & Security Admin role attached to the service accounts.

-`**Note** :- The above script would not delete External Static IP and DNS record which are created in section [3.2] above.
-These need to be removed manually.`
+**Note** :- The above script would not delete 'External Static IP' and 'DNS record' which are created in section [3.2] above.
+These need to be removed manually.